-The County is pleased to offer wireless broadband in the downtown governmental/university campus area.
+The County is pleased to offer wireless broadband in the downtown governmental/university campus area and the Broward Municipal Services District.
 This provides exciting opportunities to boost the County’s educational, social and economic advancement in technology.

 The wireless broadband service, commonly known as “WiFi", offers downtown library users, university students, County employees and the general public free indoor and outdoor access to the Internet to check e-mail, conduct research, or surf the Web wirelessly.
-The networks, BC-Public and MN-BCL-NET, are designed to be scalable for future expansion.
-It was built by County staff from the Office of Information Technology and Traffic Engineering Division, with assistance from the Facilities Management Division.
+The networks, BC-Public and MN-BCL-NET were built by County staff from the Office of Information Technology and Traffic Engineering Division, with assistance from the Facilities Management Division.

 Back to Top

 Students from the nearby BCC/FAU campus have the ability to step away from the classroom setting while staying connected online for e-mails and research and enjoy outdoor vistas such as Bubier Park, and Las Olas Boulevard.
-Library patrons will have similar experiences with Internet connections available adjacent to the Downtown Main Library in Stranan Park.
-Local residents and visitors can also stay “connected” to home and work while visiting two of Broward County’s key tourism areas – Las Olas Boulevard and the Old Himmarshee area of Fort Lauderdale.
+Library patrons will have similar experiences with Internet connections available adjacent to the Downtown Main Library in Stranahan Park.
+Local residents and visitors can also stay “connected” to home and work while visiting two of Broward County’s popular restaurants and shopping spots – Las Olas Boulevard and the Old Himmarshee area of Fort Lauderdale.